On the Inhomogeneous Phase of the Chiral Gross-Neveu Model: Chiral spiral at finite

 \section{Chiral spiral at finite $N$}

 Let us introduce a chemical potential for the $U(1)_V$ charge by adding to the Lagrangian (\ref{eq:LThirring}) the term

 Upon bosonization, this maps simply to

-Note that this term does not depend on the $SU(N)$ degrees of freedom.
-The term \eqref{eq:Lmubose} provides an expectation value for $\partial_1\phi$.
+The term \eqref{eq:Lmubose}, which does not depend on the $SU(N)$ degrees of freedom, provides an expectation value for $\partial_1\phi$.
 By adding (\ref{eq:Lmubose}) to the Lagrangian (\ref{eq:bosonizedthirring}) we get that the effective action for $\phi$ is minimized on configurations with

 The difference of the zero-temperature free energy density per flavour between the configuration with and without the expectation value for $\partial_1\phi$ is

 showing that the former is favored on ${\bf R}^2$.